The superradiant stability of Kerr-Newman black holes: Introduction

 The superradiation stability of black holes has always been an open research topic.
 The problems of radiation stability and steady-state resonance have been discussed by many authors in recent years, such as S. Hod, Ran Li, V. Cardoso, AN Aliev, etc. It has been extensively and in-depth studied using analytical and numerical methods.S.
 Hod and C. Herdeiro et al\cite{40,41} used analytical and numerical methods to systematically study the steady-state resonance of the Kerr-Newman black hole.

-Although there have been so much study on superradiance of rotating black holes, even Kerr black hole is not investigated thoroughly.Hod proved\cite{12} that the Kerr black hole should be superradiantly stable under massive scalar perturbation when $\mu \ge \sqrt{2}m\Omega_H$, where $\mu$ is the mass.
+Although there has been so much study on superradiance of rotating black holes, even Kerr black hole is not investigated thoroughly.
+Hod proved\cite{12} that the Kerr black hole should be superradiantly stable under massive scalar perturbation when $\mu \ge \sqrt{2}m\Omega_H$, where $\mu$ is the mass.

 In this article, a new variable y is added here to expand the results of the above article.
 When $\mu \ge \sqrt{2}(m\varOmega_H+q\varPhi_H)$,so\ the Kerr-Newman black\ hole\ is\ superradiantly\ stable\ at\ that\ time.
-We give an outline of the Kerr-Newman-black-hole-massive-scalar system and the angular part of the equation of motion in Section 2.
-We discuss some important asymptotic behaviors of the effective potential and its derivatives based on the Schrodinger like radial equation and the effective potential of scalar perturbation in kn background in Section 3.
-Finally, we obtain the parameter space region of superradiation stability by analyzing the effective potential in detail in Section 4.
+(1)We give an outline of the Kerr-Newman-black-hole-massive-scalar system and the angular part of the equation of motion in Section 2.
+(2)We discuss some important asymptotic behaviors of the effective potential and its derivatives based on the Schrodinger-like radial equation and the effective potential of scalar perturbation in Kerr-Newman background in Section 3.
+(3)We obtain the parameter space region of superradiation stability by analyzing the effective potential in detail in Section 4.
+(4)We get the limit $y$ of the incident particle under the superradiance of Kerr-Newman black holes in Section 5.
+(5) We get their relation to thermodynamic geometry and superradiant stability in Section 6.